 Hey, Call of Duty fans: do you want to experience the fast-paced military shooter action, breathless multiplayer competition, and facepalm-worthy single-player campaigns of your favorite console franchise on your mobile device?
 Well too bad, here's Clash of Clans with some guns and tanks.

 Call of Duty: Heroes is the standard base-building, tower defense/offense game that you've seen about a hundred times before, but this time it's got a thin veneer of the CoD franchise sprayed on top.
+The "Heroes" bit comes from the fact that some of the leading characters of the previous games in the franchise will show up to help boost your forces.
 Read More

 The latest installment of the Call of Duty franchise has landed today and Activision is ready with an Android app that will help you earn extra goodies.
 After all, you don't want to ever be completely disconnected from the game, right?
 That would just be crazy.